 Biopsy is relatively contraindicated in patients with highly vascular cancers, severe pulmonary hypertension, and severe bullous lung disease.

 Although some pulmonologists do pleuroscopy, VATS is done by thoracic surgeons.
-Both procedures are similar to chest tube insertion How To Do Surgical Tube Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
+Both procedures are similar to chest tube insertion How To Do Tube and Catheter Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
 Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more .
 A trocar is inserted into an intercostal space through a skin incision, through which a thoracoscope is inserted.
 Additional incisions permit the use of video cameras and accessory instruments.

 After thoracoscopy, a chest tube is usually required for 1 to 2 days.